This Black Magic Chocolate Cake is three layers of moist chocolate cake wrapped in The Best Chocolate Buttercream makes this one decadent dessert!

 - 3 large eggs room temperature

 - Combine 2 cups granulated sugar, 1¾ cup cake flour, 1½ tablespoons King Arthur Cake Enhancer, 1¾ teaspoon baking soda, 1 teaspoon baking powder, and 1 teaspoon salt in a large bowl or stand mixer fitted with a whisk attachment.

 - Beat in 3 large eggs, 1 cup buttermilk, ½ cup canola oil, and 1 teaspoon vanilla extract until fully incorporated, then beat at medium speed for 2 minutes, the batter is going to be very thin.

 - Pour 2 cups of batter into each 6-inch pan (480g of batter per pan) or divide evenly between the two 9-inch pans (about 720g of batter per pan).

-- Bake 6 inch cakes for 30-35 minutes and 8-inch cakes for 40-45 minutes until toothpick comes clean from center.
+- Bake 6-inch cakes for 30 to 35 minutes and 9-inch cakes for 40 to 45 minutes until a toothpick or cake tester comes clean from the center.

 - Cool in pans for at least 10 minutes and loosen from sides of pan before transferring to a cooling rack to cool completely.

 - Prepare the frosting according to the recipe directions.
 Frost the cooled cake, starting with a crumb coat and chilling for 30 minutes before adding the final coating.

 - Add chocolate sprinkles for the final touch.